devpunks/snuggsi/README.md

 [Play `<hello-world>` Demo](http://jsfiddle.net/vw4u6ycx)

-_…or just copy & pasta🍝a into a new HTML file and have at it!_
+_…or just copy & pasta🍝 into a new HTML file and have at it!_

 ```html